jcayers20/mkdocs-autoapi/CONTRIBUTING.md

 * Features that are backwards-compatible: Next minor release branch
 * Features that are not backwards-compatible: Next major release branch

+## Making Changes

+Once you've set up your local development environment, you're ready to start making changes.
+A couple of things to keep in mind as you make changes:

+1. **Assign Yourself**: If you're working on an issue, please assign yourself to the issue so that others know you're working on it.
+2. **Reference Issue(s)**: If your changes are related to an issue, be sure to reference that issue in your commit messages.
+This helps us track changes back to the issues they address.

 ## Submitting a Pull Request

 When you're ready to submit your changes, you'll need to create a [pull request](https://docs.github.com/en/pull-requests).